scalqa/scalqa/project/release/docs/static/guide/introduction/Download_and_Setup.md

 title: Download and Setup
 ---

-A natural pre-requisite for Scalqa is the installed Scala3 environment.
+A natural pre-requisite for Scalqa is the installed at least Scala 3.0.2 environment (lower versions do have crucial bugs).
 If in doubt, take a look at project [Samples](https://github.com/scalqa/samples), which is SBT configured for Scala3 with Scalqa.

 ### Download

 SBT users should add following library dependency:

-libraryDependencies += "org.scalqa" % "scalqa_3" % "0.99"
+libraryDependencies += "org.scalqa" % "scalqa_3" % "0.991"

 Everyone else can download single JAR file from the [latest release](https://github.com/scalqa/scalqa/releases)